threedworld-mit/tdw/Documentation/python/replicant/actions/reach_for.md

 - `max_distance` If the target is further away from this distance at the start of the action, the action fails.

 - `offhand_follows` If True, the offhand will follow the primary hand, meaning that it will maintain the same relative position.
 Ignored if `len(arms) > 1` or if `target` is an object ID.

+- `rotations` Target rotations.
+Key = An [`Arm`](../arm.md).
+Value = If int: An object ID.
+If dict or numpy array: An x, y, z, w quaternion.
+If an `Arm` isn't in this dictionary, that hand won't rotate towards a target rotation.

 - `arms` A list of [`Arm`](../arm.md) values that will reach for the `target`.
 Example: `[Arm.left, Arm.right]`.